qxvz/Exodus-Nuker-V2.0.1/README.md

 `3` After doing that, download the repo as ZIP from the green Code button, and extract it.

 `4` Run the main.py file and input your bot token in the prompt.
-Make sure the bot is in the server you want to use it on.
+Make sure the bot is in the server.